allanchangcl/aliexapi/README.md

 Example Workflow:
 Use ListProducts to search using keywords and set what fields to return.
-Use GetLinksTo convert product urls to your affilate link.
+Use GetLinksTo convert product urls to your affiliate link.

 ##Webservice Documentation: